 Continuing Student Housing Application Information for the 2021-2022 academic year

 Housing for continuing students is available in the form of a random lottery process followed by a self-selection process during the middle of the spring semester.
-All students who would like to be eligible for a lottery date and time for room selection will need to apply between February 3, 2020 and March 3, 2020 at 11:59PM PST.
+All students who would like to be eligible for a lottery date and time for room selection will need to apply between February 1, 2021 and March 1, 2021 at 11:59PM PST.
 Please note that if you are a continuing student that signs up past the deadline of March 1, 2021 at 11: 59PM PST that you will be able to participate at the end of room selection.
 Make sure to submit your application by April 5th in order to receive a timeslot.